Lancaster mum wins legal fight for son's kidney transplant

 - Published

-A mother has won a legal battle to ensure her 17-year-old son has the right to a life-saving transplant.
+A mother has won a legal battle to ensure her teenage son has the right to a potentially life-saving transplant.

-Ami McLennan, from Lancaster, had argued a transplant was her son William's only chance and without it he would have just 12 months to live.
+Ami McLennan, from Lancaster, had argued a transplant was 17-year-old William's only chance and without it he would have just 12 months to live.

-Royal Manchester Children's Hospital had argued his autism would make the operation and aftercare too risky.
+Royal Manchester Children's Hospital had claimed his autism would make the operation and aftercare too risky.

-But a judge has ruled the teenager should be given the chance of a potential life-saving operation.
+But a judge has ruled the teenager should be given the chance of having the operation.

+Presiding over the case in the Court of Protection in Liverpool, Justice Arbuthnot said she had put herself in "William's shoes".

+"I have no doubt he wants to live a life with the support of his family and that he wants to continue playing 'kerbie' long into the future," she said.

+Her decision comes after a four-day hearing which heard evidence from clinicians involved in William's care as well as experts representing both the hospital and his family.

+The court heard William, who has autism, ADHD and learning disabilities, was not deemed to have the capacity to make such a complex decision about his future.

-Speaking outside court, Ms McLennan said: "We should never have had to fight this, but now we have got a chance."
+But his mother said they should never have had "to fight this" but added "now we have got a chance".

+"William's situation is critical.
+It could mean the difference between life and death," she said.

+"All we have ever wanted is for him to be added to the transplant list and treatment continued until a donor is found."

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk